kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - programs are allocated
 - memory address is decided by the OS
 - each program has its own set of instructions
+- each program and its corresponding line of instruction can be assigned to be executed on a logical processor
+	- this heavily depends on the OS scheduling mechanism and CPU hardware design